Buy a Life Insurance Plan in a few clicks

 Exit due to death applies in the unfortunate event of your passing during the accumulation phase of the NPS.
 Depending on whether you are a government or non-government employee, different procedures and benefits apply to settling the accumulated corpus to your nominee or legal heirs.

-To initiate an online withdrawal request from your NPS account, you must fulfill certain eligibility.
+To initiate an online withdrawal request from your NPS account, you must fulfill certain eligibility requirements.
 This method is only available if you meet the general NPS exit requirements (like reaching 60 years of age) and have your contact details (mobile number and email ID) registered with your NPS account.
 Your Aadhaar must also be linked to your CRA account, and the registered mobile number must match the Aadhaar-registered number.
-The process for request is as follows:
+The process for requests is as follows:

 Understanding annuity in NPS is crucial for planning a secure retirement.
 An annuity ensures a steady income flow post-retirement, with various types available to cater to different needs.
-The benefits of annuity in NPS include better money management, no reinvestment risk, and no cap on investment, providing retirees with financial stability and peace of mind.
+The benefits of annuity in NPS include better money management, no reinvestment risk, and no cap on investment, providing you with financial stability and peace of mind.
+Furthermore, you can use the NPS calculator to get estimates of your pension corpus and monthly installments.
+This will also help you choose the best annuity plan for NPS.

 1